 Ensure understanding of how the District Budget Planning and Development Council prepares and allocates resources via the Budget Allocation Model (BAM) and Campus Allocation Model (CAM).
-Communicate key concepts regarding the CAM and BAM to the committee and campus;
+Communicate key concepts regarding the CAM and BAM to the committee and campus.

-Develop, interpret, recommend and communication assumptions, priorities, guidelines and procedures related to budget processes and resource allocation integrating recommendations from the educational, technology and facilities master plan;
+Develop, interpret, recommend, and communication assumptions, priorities, guidelines, and procedures related to budget processes and resource allocation integrating recommendations from the educational, technology, and facilities master plan.

-Provide ongoing education for the college community on budget development and implementation;
+Provide ongoing education for the college community on budget development and implementation.